FOREX-Yellen speech bolsters dollar after Trump's mixed messages

 "Yellen's comments are interesting and constructive overall ... but the market does not want to be caught long ahead of the president-elect speaking (on Friday).
 For now it is cautious dollar buying rather than anything stronger."

-The dollar index inched up 0.1 percent in morning trade in Europe.
-It was steady at 114.60 yen but gave back about 0.3 percent against the euro at $1.0665.
+The dollar index inched up 0.2 percent in early trade in Europe.
+It was marginally stronger at 114.705 yen but had given back about 0.2 percent of its gains against the euro to $1.0646.

 Yellen is due to speak again late on Thursday before Trump's inauguration on Friday.

-Tuesday's dollar sell-off came after the president-elect said the currency's strength was "killing us" in trade ties with China and gave signs he would reject a Republican initiative on border taxes, which had been expected to support the currency.
+The dollar sell-off on Tuesday was driven by the president-elect's claim that the strong currency was "killing us" in trade ties with China and signs that he would reject a Republican initiative on border taxes, which had been expected to support the currency.

 "Of all the speakers we're getting ... the one I'm going to listen to most for now will probably still be Janet Yellen," said Societe Generale strategist Kit Juckes.